grantj-re3/HandyOtherDoco/COVID-19/README_AstraZeneca_Vaccine.md

    - About 2.1 million AstraZeneca jabs have been administered in Australia
    - [24 cases of blood clots (thrombosis with thrombocytopenia syndrome (TTS), including suspected cases) in Australia in total]
    - 21 (of those) cases were out of hospital
-   - one fatality, a 48-year-old
+   - one fatality, a 48-year-old woman
    - [Hence Australian data to 20 May 2021 implies:
      + about 1 in 100,000 (some reports say 1:40,000 to 1:200,000) vaccinations will result in blood clotting
      + about 1 in 2 million will result in a fatality]